docker/docs/machine/concepts.md

 help, would like to contribute, or simply want to talk about the project with like-minded individuals, we have a number of open channels for communication.

-- To report bugs or file feature requests: please use the [issue tracker on Github](https://github.com/docker/machine/issues).
+- To report bugs or file feature requests, use the [issue tracker on Github](https://github.com/docker/machine/issues).
-- To talk about the project with people in real time: please join the `#docker-machine` channel on IRC.
+- To talk about the project with people in real time,  join the `#docker-machine` channel on IRC.
-- To contribute code or documentation changes: please [submit a pull request on Github](https://github.com/docker/machine/pulls).
+- To contribute code or documentation changes,
+  [submit a pull request on Github](https://github.com/docker/machine/pulls).

-For more information and resources, please visit
+For more information and resources, visit
 [our help page](/opensource/get-help.md).

 ## Where to go next